 10. I respect and love my body the way it is, truly.

 I have had body image issues my entire life.
 Growing up with a slew of female adults who were constantly trying to change their bodies didn’t help.
 Learning how to eat my feelings didn’t help.
-Acne as bad as the kind you see in the before photos on tv infomercials didn’t help either.
-Nor did my lack of fashion sense, sense of self, and subsequent lack of self-esteem or self-worth.
+Acne as bad as the kind you see in the before photos on tv infomercials didn’t help either…nor did my lack of fashion sense, sense of self, and subsequent lack of self-esteem or self-worth.
 I loathed exercise (except dance) and loathed healthy foods.
 (Vegetables?
 Those can’t taste good!)
 Thankfully, almost all of that changed for me afte I had a baby.

 When I got pregnant, I had to reprogram my mindset, learn how to eat healthily, exercise regularly.
 Even though I ballooned like a whale, I loved my body.
 I was in awe of what it was doing.
 After giving birth, the respect I had for my body became unwavering.
 I had brought a human being into the world.
 I was nourishing that human being with my body, and only my body.
 How incredible is that?
 How could I hate my body after that?
 The stretch marks felt like badges of honor.
 I knew I was lucky to have had the experience I did.
 I began to exercise, take care of myself, not because I wanted to lose weight (for the first time in my life), but because I wanted to feel strong and capable and be better able to take care of my child, to have energy again!
 For the first time in my life, I’ve stuck with it.
 The number on the scale doesn’t matter to me anymore.
 I love my body the way it is, any way it is, because it’s capable and strong, and it’s mine.